-A type of HTTP-based request interface that generally uses only the GET or POST HTTP method and a query string with parameters.
+A type of web service that generally uses only the GET or POST HTTP method and a query string with parameters in the URL.

-A sequence of messages or jobs held in temporary storage awaiting transmission or processing.
+A sequence of messages or jobs that are held in temporary storage awaiting transmission or processing.

 The number of cache clusters for each AWS account

-A range GET specifies a byte range of data to get for a download.
+A request that specifies a byte range of data to get for a download.
 If an object is large, you can break up a download into smaller units by sending multiple range GET requests that each specify a different byte range to GET.

-A type of sendmail request that allows you to specify the email headers and MIME types.
+A type of sendmail request with which you can specify the email headers and MIME types.

-An active copy of another DB Instance.
-Any updates to the data on the source DB Instance are replicated to the read replica DB Instance using the built-in replication feature of MySQL 5.1.
+Amazon RDS: An active copy of another DB instance.
+Any updates to the data on the source DB instance are replicated to the read replica DB instance using the built-in replication feature of MySQL 5.1.

-An identifier you get when you receive a message from the queue.
+Amazon SQS: An identifier that you get when you receive a message from the queue.
 This identifier is required to delete a message from the queue or when changing a message's visibility timeout.

 The entity that consists of the network systems, software, and policies that manage email delivery for a recipient.

-Amazon Simple Email Service: The person or entity receiving an email message.
+Amazon Simple Email Service (Amazon SES): The person or entity receiving an email message.
 For example, a person named in the "To" field of a message.

 The email address to which an email reply is sent.
 This is different from the return path.